MeddTube/MeddTube/README.md

 a.
 Diseases
 b.
 Medications
 c.
 Most Recent Labs
 d.
-Appointments/Doctors - (I think simple list of physicians with the next appointment adjacent listed might be good) also need some simple way to make appointments by clicking
+Appointments/Doctors - (I think simple list of physicians with the next appointment adjacent listed might be good) also need some simple way to make appointments by clicking (Calendar modules, Makeplans.net + API)

 Not sure how functional this page really has to be (how would they know whether it came from XML or we just populated it ourselves?) but it definitely has to seem functional and aesthetically pleasing.

+?Bluebutton.js - unsure if can parse CCR data - XML data they sent has little information so might be easier to use an XML parser through Rails

 ####3.
-Patient Video Library - INCOMPLETE
+Patient Video Library (Youtube)- INCOMPLETE

 I've already implemented a pop up box to allow links to Youtube videos.
 Lets stick with Youtube videos for now so we don't have to handle the video files ourselves on the server.